Rallies, moments of silence honor George Floyd a year later

 The square was transformed Tuesday into an outdoor festival, with food, children’s activities and music.
 At times, people danced in the street.
 Artwork and signs from protests after Floyd’s death also were on display.
 One group hosted an open mic next to a greenhouse that community members constructed earlier this year to house flowers left by mourners.
 Nearby, a brass band played for passersby.

-The celebration also includes a candlelight vigil and caps several days of marches, rallies and panel discussions about his death and confronting racial discrimination.
+The celebration also included a candlelight vigil, capping several days of marches, rallies and panel discussions about his death and confronting racial discrimination.

 Xavier Simmons, 24, from Racine, Wisconsin, chanted “Say his name!” as people kneeled.
 Simmons said he hopes people taking part in the festivities will both honor Floyd’s life and legacy and continue to “uplift and empower this movement.”